maiers/pdfkit-commonmark/README.md

 As code is currently not supported by this renderer, this part of the documentation is pretty empty in the pdf.
 Check the README.md for code examples.

-## Known issues

-For whatever reason, the text color switches to blue on the second page for the REAME.pdf.
-I assume that's the color from the link highlighting.
-But why this happens is pretty unclear.

-## Known limitations

-This renderer does currently not support:

-- explicit softbreaks
-- explicit linebreaks
-- html
-- image
-- code
-- block quotes
-- tables

-Pull requests are welcome.

 ## Dependencies